YasirHasn9/Outdoorsy/README.md

 because we can build a robust responsive layout that we can change the length of of elements by changing the font-size and this adds a lot of flexibility.

+**_ note _**
+always remember that every property must have a value even if neither we , the developer nor the browser do specify so in that case there is no cascaded property.